maxgio92/notes/content/notes/program-execution-environment.md

 If you want to go deeper on the Linux `exec` path, I recommend [this chapter](https://github.com/0xAX/linux-insides/blob/f7c6b82a5c02309f066686dde697f4985645b3de/SysCall/linux-syscall-4.md#execve-system-call) from the [Linux insides](https://0xax.gitbooks.io/linux-insides/content/index.html) book.

-Now let's get back to main characters of this blog, which are the pointer register.
+Now let's get back to the main characters of this blog, which are the pointer register.
 We mentioned that the base pointer is also called the frame pointer, indeed it points to a single stack frame.
 But, let's see how they're vital for CPU profiling.

 <!--
 ### References: the ELF structure